Kalanchoe pumila Baker

 Kalanchoe brevicaulis, Kalanchoe multiceps

 Kalanchoe pumila is a small succulent shrub densely covered with rounded toothed leaves covered with soft whitish waxy hairs, which give the plant a frosted look.
 It grows up to 12 inches (30 cm) tall.
 Leaves are 1.5 inches (3.8 cm) long.
-Flowers are upright, 0.25 inch (0.6 cm) long pink-violet flowers with conspicuous yellow anthers, and appear in clusters from late winter to early spring.
+Flowers are upright, 0.25 inch (0.6 cm) long, pink-violet with conspicuous yellow anthers, and appear in clusters from late winter to early spring.

 How to Grow and Care